-Approximately 34 percent of all undergraduate students receive some type of need-based financial assistance in a typical year.
+Approximately 34 percent of all undergraduate students were awarded some type of need-based financial assistance in a typical year.
 This aid is composed of grants, work-study, and loans, including athletic grants and parent loans.
-In 2013-14, approximately 5,100 undergraduate students received aid from all sources totaling $99.9 million.
+In 2013-14, approximately 5,100 undergraduate students were awarded aid from all sources totaling $99.9 million.
 About 56 percent of this amount, $55.9 million, comes from University funds.

 |Major Need-Based Undergraduate Student Aid Program Expenditures, 2013-2014|